orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Instead of the familiar tens, hundreds or thousands, imagine millions of people able to collaborate towards a single goal.
 What social technology that would be.
-Incentives are necessary but not sufficient, this is a real technological probl*
+Incentives are necessary but not sufficient, this is a real technological problem our current infrastructure simply cannot support.*
 ***[], []***
 ***Transcripts of early Ether design meetings, 2024***